SharafatKarim/blog-site/posts/2025/database-containers/index.md

 - [Docker: Install Containers for SQL Server on Linux - SQL Server | Microsoft Learn](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver16)
 - [Deploy and Connect to SQL Server Linux Containers - SQL Server | Microsoft Learn](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-deployment?view=sql-server-ver16&pivots=cs1-bash)

-> Hope you can figure out the rest!
-With the same approach as above, it's easy to setup any database.
-But if your'e using `docker`, unlike me, then you may need `kubernate` for creating pods.
-(Linking multiple containers).

 ## Misc